 To keep her comfortable post surgery, I made her a fabric e-collar to replace the plastic one.
-I used the plastic collar from the vet to make a template and constructed the collar with batik fabric and Peltex firm interfacing, with velcro closures.
-I plan to write a separate blog post with more photos and instructions.
+I used the plastic collar from the vet to make a template and constructed the collar with batik fabric and Peltex firm interfacing, with Velcro closures.
+I wrote a separate blog post with more photos and detailed instructions.

 The fabric e-collar was a hit with my vet and we used it frequently for the rest of her life.
 We've since used it for Penny, although it's a bit loose on her.

 Take Off Totes - PDF Pattern by Dog Under My Desk

 August 2017: I was contacted through my SewAmazin Etsy shop to make a tote bag using the Pink Scotties fabric as a custom order.
 After going back and forth on the customer's needs, we agreed on this bag design.
 Since it was rather large and used foam batting, I decided to work up a sample first, to get a good understanding of the pattern directions.
 So I made it using this brown paw print batik from JoAnn Fabrics.
 I liked the way it turned out, so continued on to the custom order.